Prediction of dynamical systems from time-delayed measurements with self-intersections: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Boris Solomyak for valuable suggestions on developing the example from Section \ref{sec:ex} and to \"{O}zge Canl{\i} for bringing \cite{Abarbanel_book} to our attention.
-We thank K\'aroly Simon and Bal\'azs B\'ar\'any for useful discussions.
+We are grateful to Boris Solomyak for valuable suggestions on developing the example from Section~\ref{sec:ex} and to \"{O}zge Canl{\i} for bringing \cite{Abarbanel_book} to our attention.
+We thank Bal\'azs B\'ar\'any, J\'er\^ome Buzzi and K\'aroly Simon for useful discussions.
+We are grateful to the referee for helpful remarks.
 KB and A\'S were partially supported by the National Science Centre (Poland) grant 2019/33/N/ST1/01882.
 YG was partially supported by the National Science Centre (Poland) grant 2020/39/B/ST1/02329.